 Let’s first understand the Trademark Spectrum (Figure 1.2) to understand the importance of distinctiveness between marks.

 There are five categories in which marks can be categorized into, namely Generic, Descriptive, Suggestive, Arbitrary, and Fanciful trademarks, are described below in Figure 1.2.
-The more your trademark shifts towards the left side, the lower will its uniqueness, resulting in less chances of approval.
+The more your trademark shifts towards the left side, the lower will be its uniqueness, resulting in fewer chances of approval.